DigiScore/digiscore.github.io/pages/digital_syzygies.md

 The music idea embedded in *Digital Syzygies* is immediately communicated through the sense of interconnectivity between the EEG headset wearing individual and to both the Brainwave-to-Music app (APP from hereafter) and the network of other EEG headset wearing musiciansd.
-Listening is always present in music-making, and a certain amount of supporting/ secondary material is communicated here by this digital score, but not the same stuff as with a traditional music ensemble.
+Listening is always present in music-making, and a certain amount of supporting/ secondary material is communicated here by this digital score, but not the same stuff as with a traditional music ensemble, especially for those musicians who are D/deaf.
 The immediate phenomenon of experience evoked by this digital score is through the interconnetcions between the individual and the network.